ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     \newpage

-The Web portal (GUI)
+The Web Portal (GUI)
 ^^^^^^^^^^^^^^^^^^^^

-Access Virtel as in the Web Portal (3270) but instead of clicking Admin (3270) click Admin (GUI).
+3. Accessing Virtel as in the Web Portal (3270) but instead of clicking Admin (3270) click Admin (GUI).
 You will be presented with a GUI view of the 3270 configuration screens.

 |image81|